Matt Blumenthal: Military service

-Blumenthal served as an Infantry Officer in the United States Marine Corps Reserve.
-He spent roughly two and a half years in active duty service, commanding a rifle platoon in Marjah, Afghanistan with Charlie Company, First Battalion, Twenty-Fifth Marines, as part of Operation Enduring Freedom.
+Blumenthal served as an infantry officer in the United States Marine Corps Reserve.
+He spent roughly two and a half years in active duty service, commanding a rifle platoon in Marjah, Afghanistan, with Charlie Company, First Battalion, Twenty-Fifth Marines, as part of Operation Enduring Freedom.

 Legal career

-After graduating from Yale Law School, Blumenthal served as a judicial law clerk to Hon.
-Diane P. Wood, then Chief Judge of the U.S. Court of Appeals for the Seventh Circuit.
+After graduating from Yale Law School, Blumenthal served as a judicial law clerk to Diane P. Wood, then the chief judge of the U.S. Court of Appeals for the Seventh Circuit.

 Blumenthal is a trial attorney for the law firm Koskoff, Koskoff & Bieder.
 He was the legal architect and one of the lead attorneys representing families of victims of the Sandy Hook Elementary School shooting in their lawsuit against conspiracy theorist and radio personality Alex Jones, which achieved a $1.4 billion verdict on their behalf.
 He and his colleagues on the case team were the recipients of the 2023 Public Justice Trial Lawyer of the Year Award.
 He has been selected to the Connecticut Super Lawyers “Rising Stars” list since 2022.

 Blumenthal previously served as a supervisor at the Peter Gruber Rule of Law Clinic at Yale Law School.
-In that role, he helped supervise and submit briefs to the U.S. Supreme Court and lower federal courts in cases against the Trump Administration’s travel ban and transgender military ban.
+In that role, he helped supervise and submit briefs to the U.S. Supreme Court and lower federal courts in cases against the Trump administration's travel ban and transgender military ban.
 He also led the team that produced a comprehensive guidance on critical interpretive and procedural questions regarding the 25th Amendment to the U.S. Constitution.

 Public service

-In 2018, Blumenthal was elected to serve as State Representative for the 147th District of the Connecticut General Assembly, winning 59 percent of the vote against Republican candidate Anzelmo Graziosi.
-He was endorsed by former President Barack Obama.
+In 2018, Blumenthal was elected to serve as state representative for the 147th District of the Connecticut General Assembly, winning 59 percent of the vote against Republican candidate Anzelmo Graziosi.
+He was endorsed by former president Barack Obama.
 In 2020, Blumenthal was re-elected, defeating Republican Dan Maymin 62 percent to 38 percent.
 In 2022, he was re-elected again, defeating Republican Abraham Viera by a margin of 60.2 percent to 39.8 percent.

-Blumenthal is the current House Chair of the Government Administration and Elections Committee, and a member of the Judiciary and Transportation Committees.
-He is the co-founder and Co-Chair of the General Assembly’s Reproductive Rights Caucus.
+Blumenthal is the current House chair of the Government Administration and Elections Committee, and a member of the Judiciary and Transportation Committees.
+He is the co-founder and co-chair of the General Assembly's Reproductive Rights Caucus.